AnggaR96s/Reforestation/README.md

-## Why does a Moon-rock taste better than an Earth-rock?
-Because it's a little meteor.
+## What happens when you anger a brain surgeon?
+They will give you a piece of your mind.